scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

 DMTCP (Distributed MultiThreaded CheckPointing) is a mature checkpoint-restart package.
-It operates in user-space without kernel privilege, and can adapt to specific applications through plugins.
+It operates in user-space without kernel privilege, and adapts to application-specific requirements through plugins.
 While DMTCP has been able to checkpoint Python and IPython "from  the outside" for many years, a Python module has recently been created to support DMTCP.
+IPython support is included through a new DMTCP plugin.
 A checkpoint can be requested interactively within a Python session, or under the control of a specific Python program.
 Further, the Python program can execute specific Python code prior to checkpoint, upon resuming (within the original process), and upon